Roman Josi: 2011–2017: Early career, Run to the Stanley Cup Finals

-During the 2016 offseason, the Predators acquired defencemen P. K. Subban from the Montreal Canadiens in exchange for Weber.
-Suban was expected to replace Weber as Josi's full-time defensive partner.
+During the 2016 off-season, the Predators acquired star defenceman P. K. Subban from the Montreal Canadiens in exchange for captain Shea Weber.
+Subban was expected to replace Weber as Josi's full-time defensive partner.
 Although they only played one preseason game together, the two were paired together for the Predators season opener.
 Prior to the start of the 2016–17 season, Josi was selected as a full-time alternate captain along with James Neal.
 The Predators began the season on a slow start as Josi and Subban began developing chemistry together.
-The two were paired together for the first four games of the season before moving onto new partners.
+The two were paired together for the first four games of the season before moving on to new partners.
 In these new pairings, the Predators maintained a six-game point streak while both Josi and Subban accumulated eight points apiece through 14 games.
 Josi recorded five goals and 17 assists through 42 games before being placed on injured reserve on 13 January 2017.
-He returned to full form in February as he paced all NHL defenseman with 16 points in the month.
+He returned to full form in February as he paced all NHL defenceman with 16 points in the month.
 From 15 March to 8 April, Josi tallied one goal and six assists.
 He also skated in his 400th career NHL game with the Predators on 27 March as the Predators maintained their 39–25–11 record.
-He finished the 2016–17 regular season with 12 goals and 37 assists for 49 points as the Predators faced the Chicago Blackhawks in the first round of the 2017 Stanley Cup playoffs.
-Josi's defensive skill played a crucial role in the Predators 2017 Stanley Cup playoffs run.
+He finished the 2016–17 regular season with 12 goals and 37 assists for 49 points as the eighth-seeded Predators faced the top-seeded Chicago Blackhawks in the first round of the 2017 playoffs ending with the Predators upsetting the Blackhawks in a four game sweep.
+Josi's defensive skill played a crucial role in the 2017 Stanley Cup playoff run that eventually saw the Predators defeat the third-seeded St. Louis Blues in the second round in six games and the second-seeded Anaheim Ducks in the third round in six games to go all the way to the 2017 Stanley Cup Finals where they would lose in six games to the second-seeded Pittsburgh Penguins.
 His six goals set a franchise record for most goals by a defenseman in a single postseason.
-Josi finished the postseason with six goals and 14 points in 22 games to rank second among all Nashville skaters.
+Josi finished the postseason with six goals, eight assists, and 14 points in all 22 games to rank second among all Nashville skaters.